 Paul uses Jesus as an example...
-On earth, the disciples knew Him as a man - physically and tangibly.
+On earth the disciples knew Him as a man - physically and tangibly.

-Even today, we picture Jesus with human traits - hopefully, with Middle Eastern features, black hair, a Jewish nose.
+Even today we picture Jesus with human traits - hopefully, with Middle Eastern features, black hair, a Jewish nose.
 The Lord's humanness enabled His disciples to identify Jesus on the street and follow Him.

-But now that He's ascended to heaven, we relate to Jesus spiritually.
-His former appearance is no longer that significant.
+But now that He's ascended to heaven we relate to Jesus spiritually.
+His former appearance is no longer significant.
 The fact that He was with us is theologically important, but the specifics - His height, weight, facial features, physique - are no longer a relevant issue.

-This is why God didn't provide us photographs or portraits of
+This is why God didn't give us a physical depiction or portrait of Jesus.

-Jesus.
 His omission was very intentional.
 God is teaching us a new way to view one another.

-Since we've all become new people in Christ, why focus any longer on the outward person?
+Since we've all become new people in Christ why focus any longer on the outward person?
 Why not look beneath the surface.
 As best as we can, God wants us to look past our bodies and relate to folks spiritually.

-And the first way to apply this principle is personally.

-Why get bummed about your own appearance?
-The real you is not the outer person, it's the inner person.
+And the first way to apply this is personally.
+Why get bummed about your appearance or body shape, when the real you is not the outer, but the inner person?

 Remember, our bodies are just a tent.
-It's a temporary skin.
+It's temporary skin.
 It cracks and weathers.
 Like a pecan, I'm more than the outer shell.
-The real me is the nut on the inside!
-This is how we all should see ourselves.
+The real Sandy is the nut on the inside!
+This is how we all should view ourselves.

-Years ago, supermodel, Carole Mallory commented, "Everywhere I went my figure followed.
+Years ago, super model, Carole Mallory commented, "Everywhere I went my figure followed.
 But I learned I am not my figure."
-In short, your looks are not you.

-Your personhood involves more than how pretty you are, or how fit, or how smart, or how athletic you are - the real person is who you are on the inside.
+You're personhood involves more than how pretty you are, or how fit, or how smart, or how athletic you are - the real person is who you are on the inside.
 You are what you are spiritually.

-Here's a way we men can apply Paul's people principle...
+And here's a way we men can apply Paul's people principle...
 When you see a pretty girl, remember that's not the girl!
 The real person is under the wrapping paper.
 In reality, she might be a lonely, sad, vindictive, ugly person.
 She's definitely a soul in need of Jesus.

 Paul's point is that we should learn to see ourselves and other people in terms of who they are spiritually.

 We're not our weight, or height, or shape, or looks.
 The real you is the spiritual you!
 Your body is just a pup tent that one day you'll trade in on a mansion!